 In December 2016, she joined the staff at the AdVantage News in Godfrey, Illinois, serving as their senior reporter while also rejuvenating her entrepreneurial and writing talents through her own Jerseyville-based firm known as Font & Pen.
 Font & Pen provides services to businesses and organizations throughout the region, including professional writing and editing services, public relations and event promotions, and virtual administrative assistance along with business incubation and development.

-Most recently, Meske served as the regional editor for Campbell Publications, managing its Southern Group of publications: the Jersey County Journal, Calhoun News-Herald, and Greene Prairie Press.
+Previously, Meske served as the regional editor for Campbell Publications, managing its Southern Group of publications: the Jersey County Journal, Calhoun News-Herald, and Greene Prairie Press.
 Over the years, Meske has also been published locally in the Illinois Business Journal, The Telegraph, the former Carrollton Gazette Patriot, Jersey/Greene County Shoppers, the RiverBend Growth Association, and the Alton Regional Convention and Visitors Bureau.
 Nationally, Meske spent time as a freelance writer for with such customers as Wiley & Sons/Stevenson Publishing Co., with articles of a wide variety published throughout the country, and around the world.

 Additionally, Meske has served as an adjunct faculty member in the business department at Lewis and Clark Community College, teaching Introduction to Business and Introduction to Marketing classes on the main campus.
 Some may also know her as the former executive director of Jacoby Arts Center in Alton, or from her work as the regional project director for the Illinois Arts Council Agency’s Poetry Out Loud program from 2008-2014.
 Or you may recall working with her when she managed the work-based learning component of the Lewis and Clark Area Education to Careers initiative.